KashiCode/DataSight/README.md

 # Introduction

-DataSight, created using [R](https://www.r-project.org/) and [Shiny](https://www.rstudio.com/products/shiny/), is an application designed to allow users to upload datasets in `xlsx`, `text` or `csv` format.
+DataSight, created using [R](https://www.r-project.org/) and [Shiny](https://www.rstudio.com/products/shiny/), is an application designed to allow users to upload datasets in `xlsx`, or `csv` format.
 This application then converts the data into graphical visualizations and conducts statistical analysis.

 # Features